alinakucherenko7991/QA-Portfolio/test-cases/TC-001-create-post.md

 - App is launched and user is on the Home Feed screen

 **Environment:**
-- Device: iPhone (TestFlight build)
+- Device: iPhone XS (TestFlight build)
-- OS version: iOS
+- OS version: iOS 18.6.2
 - App version / Browser: Threads (TestFlight)
 - Network: Wi-Fi or Mobile Data